Yoxt/test-lm/explain.md

 ## ADDING NEW FUNCTIONALITY ##

-I started implementing new methods using TDD:
+I started implementing new methods :
 - Wrote a failing unit test
 - Implemented the logic in the service
 - The test then passed successfully
 - Added integration tests to validate the functionality

 I noticed there were no constraints on the search criteria, so I implemented a case-insensitive search — it's more user-friendly and better matches real usage.